-2. We added Calculator to this, so our survey responds to whether the user was happy or not (we’ll explain why below).
+2. We added Calculations to this, so our survey responds to whether the user was happy or not (we’ll explain why below).

 3. As a follow up, we added a Multiple Choice question that asks “What made you cancel your subscription?”.
 We’ve listed the most common reasons, and switched the “Other” option to “ON”.

-4. Each choice in the list of reasons is going to lead to a different follow up question or questions, so we added Logic Jump that takes respondents to them.
-Here’s the start of those Logic Jumps.
+4. Each choice in the list of reasons is going to lead to a different follow up question or questions, so we added Logic that takes respondents to them.
+Here’s the start of that Logic.

 5. Our churn survey uses a mix of Multiple Choice and text questions, which give people more freedom to answer.
-We added additional Logic Jumps to every follow up question, so irrelevant ones are hidden.
+We added additional Logic to every follow-up question, so irrelevant ones are hidden.

 6. To finish, we give respondents another chance to leave us a message with a Long Text question.

-7. We add Logic Jump to this final question, based on the score that Calculator gave us in the Rating question back at the start (step two).
+7. We add Logic to this final question based on the score that Calculations gave us in the Rating question back at the start (step 2).

-If the rating is lower than 6 points, we send them to a Thank You Screen that closes accordingly.
-If the score is greater than 7 points, we send them to a Thank You screen that reflects on a more positive experience with Typeform.
+If the rating is lower than 6 points, we send them to an Ending that closes accordingly.
+If the score is greater than 7 points, we send them to an Ending that reflects on a more positive experience with Typeform.

-Of course, you can create more Thank You screens if you want, for a greater variety of scores (or emotions).
+Of course, you can create more Endings if you want, for a greater variety of scores (or emotions).

 Segmenting the feedback